 Once seen, never forgotten, the Austrian horror masterpiece Goodnight Mommy plays with our notions of innocence, family and paternal love while equally toying with concepts of identity and masks.
 It pulls, contorts and challenges our perceptions, just as it reminds us of the hidden monsters that lurked just out of view during our childhood and the ability of all kids to embellish and grow these deadly creatures.
 In Goodnight Mommy, directors Severin Fiala and Veronika Franzyou take us on a deep and dark descent into an inescapable pit of pure psychological and physical horror.
 Their terrifying journey is complex, delicate, yet full of rampant fear, resulting in one of the most effective social horrors of the past ten years.

-Elias and Lukas are two nine-year-old twins living in a sprawling and secluded house in the Austrian countryside.
+Elias and Lukas are two nine-year-old twins living in a sprawling, secluded house in the Austrian countryside.
 But when their mother (Susanne Wuest) returns home following extensive plastic surgery, both boys find their sense of security turned upside down.
 After all, their mother’s face is wrapped in bandages; only her eyes and mouth visible.
-But, even more unnerving for the boys is the fact that their mother’s behaviour appears to have changed.
+But, even more unnerving for the boys is that their mother’s behaviour appears to have changed.
 Gone is her easy-going, kind and supportive nature.
 Instead, she sleeps most of the day and disciplines the boys for any noise they may create.

 READ MORE: THE LODGE